-So how can you keep your real estate marketing fresh for the spring season?
-We’re sharing 16 spring real estate marketing ideas that will have your business blooming.
+So how can you keep your real estate marketing fresh for the spring season and continue seeing great results?
+We’re sharing 18 spring real estate marketing ideas that will have your business blooming.

 Try these ideas to bring in new clients, increase word-of-mouth marketing, and build community in your area.